Wolverine971/9takes/src/blog/enneagram/how-to-navigate-early-relationship-stages.md

   <li><strong>Creative expression:</strong> Try art classes or music jams that encourage individual creativity within a group setting.</li>
 </ul>

-<h3>Issues to Work Through: Developing Self-Awareness and Assertion</h3>
+### Issues to Work Through: Developing Self-Awareness and Assertion

 <ul>
   <li><strong>Identify personal desires:</strong> Regularly check in with yourself about your true wants and needs.</li>